 I can work face to face with individual clients (I do not offer couples therapy) on an open ended basis or for an agreed period, and this can be discussed before the onset of counselling.
 A minimum of six sessions is recommended to give clients the opportunity to explore the issues they bring to therapy; and then decide if they want to extend the work.
 If you are looking for face to face counselling then you can either click here to email me or give me a call; all sessions are for sixty minutes.

-Therapy can also be conducted via webcam (Zoom).
-Please do contact me with any questions you might have about online counselling, alternatively follow this link for more detailed information online counselling.
+Therapy can also be conducted online via a video platform.
+Please do contact me with any questions you might have about online counselling, alternatively follow this link online counselling.

 Online counselling is not recommended for people in crisis, other means of support is available if you are struggling right now helpful links.

 My approach to therapy is a person centred one, this way of working is non judgmental and empathic, where the counsellor is real and genuine in the relationship.
 Carl Rogers who is the father of person centred therapy believed that under the right therapeutic conditions a person can work towards, and reach their fullest potential.

 These conditions in the person centred model are empathy, unconditional positive regard (being non judgmental), and congruence (being genuine).
 Person centred counselling is essentially client led, which means the therapist is along side, holding the client emotionally; as they explore their feelings and the issues that may be getting in the way of progress towards their desired dreams and achievements.
 This is because of the belief that everyone has an innate motivation to self actualise (realise their own maximum potential and possibility).

 This counselling approach can help with:-